lukevp/lukep.dev/index.md

 # Professional Experience

 I have been a professional software engineer for over a decade, with an extensive background in Computer Science (including an M.S. in C.S.).

-I have also spent 4+ years in a management role.
+I have been in engineering lead roles as well as an engineering manager for over 5 years.
 I am blessed to be able to mentor and grow teams every day.

+I have extensive C# and .NET Core experience on the backend, and React on the backend.

+Here are some highlights of my experience:

+**Lead Engineer - Cox Auto, Inc. (Kelley Blue Book, AutoTrader.com, Dealer.com)** 2020-Present

+I lead a fullstack team building a serverless solution on AWS called Common API.
+Common API is a hub for enterprise-wide API sales and management, allowing internal providers to sell and monitor access to their APIs directly to consumers, as well as B2B to dealerships and startups.

+Our backend tech stack is ASP.NET Core + DynamoDB running on Lambda and API Gateway.

+Our frontend and React + Redux + TypeScript for the frontend.

+I introduced Redux and TypeScript to the team, built most of our CI/CD processes, and am currently working on integrating full-stack logging and observability practices.

+**2018-2020** Engineering Manager - McCoy Corp.
+**2016-2018** Lead Engineer - McCoy Corp.

+At McCoy's, I ran the primary development team supporting custom application development for a billion dollar company.
+We built everything, from React Native mobile applications to the E-Commerce site mccoys.com.

 Please feel free to reach out!
 I'm always open to new challenges and opportunities.